ibm-cloud-docs/appid/qs-liberty-backend.md

 {: step}

 1. Open your `server.xml` file.
 2. Add the following features to the `featureManager` section.
 Some features might come built in with Liberty.
-If you receive an error when you run your server, you can install them by running `.installUtility install <name_of_server>` from the bin directory of your Liberty installation.
+If you receive an error when you run your server, you can install them by running `.installUtility install {name_of_server}` from the bin directory of your Liberty installation.

   ```xml
   <featureManager>